Comparison of Band Gaps and Optical Absorption Mechanisms of Semiconductor Substrates

 MPA: multiphoton absorption

-In materials where the band gap exceeds this energy, two-photon absorption (TPA)—in which two photons are absorbed simultaneously—is required to promote an electron across the band gap.
+For example, a wavelength of 630 nm corresponds to a photon energy of ~1.97 eV.
+In materials where the band gap exceeds this energy, TPA-where two photons are absorbed nearly simultaneously-is required to promote an electron across the band gap.
+For even wider band-gap materials and/or longer wavelengths, multiphoton absorption (MPA) may be necessary.